ChainSafe/game-docs-v2/docs/v2.6/21_block-blasterz-game.md

 :::

-The repo contains a fun multiplayer racing game which was build to help explain the functionality of the SDK complete with code examples.
+The repo contains a fun fps game which was build to help explain the functionality of the SDK complete with code examples.

-## Block Racers Project Files
+## Block Blasterz Project Files
-The repo for the Block Racers project files can be found [here](https://github.com/ChainSafe/BlockRacers/)
+The repo for the Block Blasterz project files can be found [here](https://github.com/ChainSafe/BlockBlasterz/)

-## Block Racers Playable Demo
+## Block Blasterz Playable Demo
-The Block Racers game demo can be found [here](https://chainsafe.github.io/BlockRacersGame/)
+The Block Blasterz game demo can be found [here](https://chainsafe.github.io/BlockBlasterzGame/)

 ## Booting Up The Game & Connecting Your Wallet
 Once the game has booted up, simply connect your wallet and have a look around through the menus.